Dan-blcw/Spring-data-jpa-librarian/README.md

-# Demo Spring Data JPA - library and course management
+# Spring Data JPA - library and course management

 ## This is an experiment
 - describe how to use spring data jpa and some basic parts of hibernatet